Kenya Kirinyaga Washed

-Despite sharing over 865 kilometers of border with Ethiopia, the birthplace of coffee, coffee had to circumnavigate the world before it set roots in Kenya.
+Despite sharing over 865 km of border with Ethiopia, the birthplace of coffee, coffee had to travel the world before it set roots in Kenya.
 While the earliest credible reports place coffee in Ethiopia around 850 C.E., coffee was not first planted in Kenya until 1893 when French missionaries planted trees in Bura in the Taita Hills.

-Under the rule of the British Empire coffee production geared for export expanded.
-Large, privately owned coffee growing estates were established and most harvests went to England in parchment, where it was sold to roasters prior to milling.
+Under the rule of the British Empire coffee, large privately owned coffee growing estates were established and most harvests went to England in parchment, where it was sold to roasters prior to milling.
 Roasters often blended the bright flavors of Kenya with more chocolatey South American coffees.

 Though large estates grew in hectare and value, indigenous Kenyans did not benefit.
 In fact, European settlers took direct action to exclude indigenous people from growing coffee themselves.

 In order to decrease competition, make labor accessible and inexpensive and continue the increase of demand for high-quality coffee, the Coffee Board was created to make regulations on coffee production and marketing.
 The Nairobi Coffee Exchange (NCE) (which continues to this day) was established in Nairobi to leave more of the value of green coffee at origin.